cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

       database: app
       owner: app
       postInitApplicationSQLRefs:
+        secretRefs:
+        - name: my-secret
+          key: secret.sql
         configMapRefs:
         - name: my-configmap
           key: configmap.sql
-        secretRefs:
-        - name: my-secret
-          key: secret.sql
   storage:
     size: 1Gi
 ```

 !!!
 Note
-    SQL files in Secrets will be executed before SQL files in ConfigMaps, meanwhile SQL files in Secrets will be executed in the order of the `secretRefs`, same as the `configMapRefs`.
+    The SQL scripts referenced in `secretRefs` will be executed before the ones referenced in `configMapRefs`.
+For both sections the SQL scripts will be executed respecting the order in the list.
+    Inside SQL scripts, each SQL statement is executed in a single exec on the server according to the [PostgreSQL semantics](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-MULTI-STATEMENT), comments can be included, but internal command like `psql` cannot.

 !!!
 Warning
-    Please make sure the existence of SQL files inside ConfigMaps or Secrets specified in the `postInitApplicationSQLRefs`, otherwise the bootstrap will be interrupted.
+    Please make sure the existence of the entries inside the ConfigMaps or Secrets specified in `postInitApplicationSQLRefs`, otherwise the bootstrap will fail.
-    An error in any of those SQL files interrupts the bootstrap phase, leaving the cluster incomplete.
+    Errors in any of those SQL files will prevent the bootstrap phase to complete successfully.

 ## Bootstrap from another cluster